 In 2016, GE donated another $1.5 million, which resulted in new hires and more support.
 Suddenly, Xavier became a destination for military-connected students, and GE Aviation developed a good hiring relationship for interns and employees.
 The company provides internships to Xavier students in IT, human resources and finance – an effort that led to six student veterans getting hired full-time.

 Xavier student veterans can also participate in a professional mentoring program that includes GE Aviation and volunteers from other companies in the Cincinnati area.

 Wayman Brown, a U.S. Air Force veteran and GE Global Operations sourcing specialist, holds both a bachelor’s degree and MBA from Xavier, and was able to find his current position with GE after meeting a veteran working at GE in class.

-“Had it not been for my experience with Xavier and the Student Veterans Center, I can say, without a doubt, I wouldn’t be where I am today,” Brown said.
+“Had it not been for my experience with Xavier and the Veteran and Military Family Center, I can say, without a doubt, I wouldn’t be where I am today,” Brown said.
 “I’m just really grateful for that experience, and whenever they ask for anything in return, they know I’ve got them.”

 “We all have shared an amazing journey to form this partnership, where we continue to help our veterans and strengthen our community," said Nikki Foster, Senior Business Communications Leader at GE Aviation.

 For current students, the partnership continues to make a life-changing difference.

 “The Veteran and Military Family Center at Xavier has helped me more than I could possibly explain,” said John Aho, a Veteran who is majoring in Finance at Xavier.
 “They helped me change my major.
 They helped me with a plethora of networking opportunities.
 They even helped me most recently find an internship.
 I was able to use my network and the connections I made through Xavier to reach out to someone at GE.
 I interviewed for an internship this summer in the financial management program and that went great.”